 This was the Brazilian title for the live-action adaptation of a comic book titled Tank Girl.
 It’s more inspired than the Portuguese title – A Woman of Weapons.
 Had Björk not refused to play Sub Girl, the Icelandic title would have been Domme and Sub.
 She refused at the last minute because of time constraints.
-It’s a shame because there would have been a distinctly European charm had she interacted with the original choice for the titular character – a Brit named Emily Lloyd.
+It’s a shame because there would have been a distinctly European charm had she interacted with the original choice for the titular anti-heroine – a Brit named Emily Lloyd.

 The assistant’s introduction:

 I had planned to spend most of 1994 directing a documentary about Deadheads.
 By May, we had a shooting schedule, a detailed budget, vendors at the ready, and a small crew assembled to follow the Dead on the summer tour.
 The only problem we encountered was that we had no money to make the film.
 At the eleventh hour, we scrapped the plans and I jumped onto the best first job I could grab – Tank Girl.

 What follows is the record I kept while working on the film.
 Everything I wrote was from the perspective of a Production Assistant and, by my knowledge, is all true (even if it’s not the official and authorized version of the incidents).

 Well, it looks like Following the Dead may have one foot through the cemetery gate with the rest fast following.
 My contingency is Tank Girl and I’ve decided to start a journal in case that I end up working the whole show, because I could’ve killed myself for not having one on Ed Wood.
 So far, I’ve just been driving Emily Lloyd around.

 She is playing the title character and seems O.K. as far as I can tell right now.
 The other day, I took her to a boot fitting on Sunset then a wardrobe meeting at MGM in Santa Monica.
 I waited for her in the office for about a half an hour when suddenly she came out of the conference room crying.